 Expand the default time dimension and also its first hierarchy.

-Drag the 'Month' level of the hierarchy, hover over the table visualization, and then drop it onto the existing 'date' column in the ROWS field of the Data Binding panel.
+Drag the 'Month' level of the hierarchy, hover over the table visualization, and then drop it onto the existing 'date' column under Rows in the Data Analysis Panel.

 The table visualization is updated automatically to show month names in the 'date' column.